How Much Life Insurance Do I Need?

 In order to help you come up with a good, solid figure for the total amount of life insurance coverage you need, take the results from each of the DIME sections and plug them into a calculator to add up the total amount of coverage you might need.
 This life insurance calculator will provide you with the result.

-If you still have more questions regarding how much life insurance should you buy, or if you already have a good estimate and would like to obtain quotes from several highly-rated life insurance carriers, then you can contact a Geek.
+If you still have more questions regarding how much life insurance should you buy, or if you already have a good estimate and would like to obtain quotes from several highly-rated life insurance companies, then you can contact us.

 We focus solely on insurance – and, because we are affiliated with more than 30 top life insurance companies, we can provide you with multiple life insurance quotes to compare.
 This can help you in determining which plan may meet your life insurance coverage needs, as well as your budget.